Chat with us, powered by LiveChat

 People do not book a trip to Ireland because of the food but we think they should.
 Restaurants have upped their game in recent years and we boast hundreds of amazing restaurants preparing locally sourced produce.

 Without talking about the weather, 9 out of 10 Irish people could not start a conversation.
 It’s our opening social gambit and you should give it a go.
-If you don’t know what to say about the weather, just say ‘The weather’s not looking up to much’ and let us take care of the rest of the conversation.
+If you don’t know what to say about the weather, just say ‘The weather’s not looking up to much’.
+We can take care of the rest of the conversation!

-6) Do Not Leave Without Learning how to make an Irish Coffee
+Don’t Leave Without Learning How to Make an Irish Coffee

 Do not leave the Emerald Isle without learning to make the perfect Irish coffee.
 Any bartender will be happy to show you how to.

-7) Do Not Hesitate to Get in Touch with Overland
+Don’t Hesitate to Get in Touch with Overland Ireland

-If you have any questions for us whatsoever, please don’t hesitate to get in touch.
-Ask us whatever you like and we can help you plan your ultimate Irish Vacation.
+If you have any questions about our small-group tours of Ireland, please don’t hesitate to get in touch.
+You can ask us whatever you like!
+We’re happy to provide all the answers you need.
+Let our expert team help you plan your ultimate Irish vacation.

 Planning on visiting Ireland soon?
 Get our free guides!
 We answer your Ireland Travel FAQs + offer local tips for visiting Dublin.